-The series In Memoriam.
-Life goes on, are based on footage of local news covering the event live that day.
-They depict a middle age man walking in the “Plaza de Bolivar” holding two bags in his hands, next to troops, red cross personnel, and military tanks.
-He suddenly stops, feet away from the Palace of Justice main entrance, to feed birds.
-These works resembling a storyboard, illustrate that simple action.
-The drawings render the man in an empty space, eliminating additional details, distancing us yet further from the idea of the objective truth, they can offer us no more than a fragment of reality recalling a faded memory, focusing the attention on the person’s action.
+The series In Memoriam, Life goes on, is a group of 28, 11×11 inches, pencil on paper drawings made to be displayed in a grid.
+They are based on footage of local news covering the event live that day.
+These works resembling a storyboard, illustrate the simple action of feeding pigeons.
+The drawings render a man in an empty space, eliminating additional details, distancing us yet further from the idea of the objective truth, they can offer us no more than a fragment of reality recalling a faded memory, focusing the attention on the person’s action.

-The video conveys some known facts of the event, using animated text.
+The video In Memoriam conveys some known facts of the event, using animated text and sound.
 It includes quotes of the transcript from a live broadcasted radio interview with Alfonso Reyes Echandia, president of the Supreme Court at that moment.